Saturday, May 4th, from 1 - 6 pm 5 East 57th Street - 8th Floor New York, NY 10022

-This May, Rehs Contemporary will unveil a series of new works from Julie Bell at her first solo exhibition, Lush.
+Rehs Contemporary will unveil a series of new works from Julie Bell at her first solo exhibition, Lush.
 The body of work put forth is a culmination of more than a year’s work… and a lifetime of examining a myriad of textures and surfaces all through the exploration of diverse themes, both terrestrial and otherworldly.

-When I checked the market on Friday evening (the 29th), I noticed that the Dow was at 25,928.68 … only 12 points above its close at the end of February.
-After seeing that, I figured there would be very little upside for me.
-Then I checked the crypto market and found that Bitcoin moved in a positive direction – closing at $4,134.26 (up over $300 for the month – Amy was happy).
-Also, Litecoin hit $61.69 (up $16.26), Ripple was at .3098 (down a fraction), and Ethereum closed at $146.27 (up $9.42).
-Crude Oil prices increased and closed at $60.18, up from $57.41.
-Gold seems to be on a downward trend, dropping $18 to close at $1,297.
-The British Pound has been having some difficulties and dropped to 1.3046 and the Euro dropped again, closing at $1.1221.
+When I checked the market in the evening, I was very pleased to see that the Dow was at 26,592.91 – up over 660 points from the end of March – NICE!
+I then peeked at the crypto market and found that Bitcoin made a big leap – closing at $5385 (up over $1250 for the month – Amy was jumping for joy).
+On top of that, Litecoin hit $76.07 (up $14.39), Ripple was at .3132 (up a fraction), and Ethereum closed at $166.04 (up $19.77).
+Crude Oil prices increased to $63.53.
+Gold continued its downward trend, dropping $12 to close at $1,284.90.
+The British Pound and Euro are just treading water 1.3042 and $1.1215 respectively.

 Tales From the Dark Side By: Alyssa